Moving across Canada

 You save a heck of alot in fuel costs, its soo much cheaper down there.

-Only problem with the US is that its full of Americans , and if you got a dark complexion, dont be doing any sight seeing around any nuclear reactors, etc.
+Only problem with the US is that its full of Americans :wink: , and if you got a dark complexion, dont be doing any sight seeing around any nuclear reactors, etc.

-Location: pumpkin pie bungalow
+pumpkin pie bungalow

 Gonzo don't forget about the borg and stay in touch with us and keep us posted on your trip..you should start a blog over in the community centre of your trip.

-I have been across canada many times, all my cousins and kin live back there..my parents came out in the wagon train to settle the wilds of Vancouver island :P They have good fishing in northern ontario...I caught a big muskie there once visiting my nanny on the shores of lake huron.
-Nice country northern ontario...course the trees are tooth picks but nobody's perfect :P
+I have been across canada many times, all my cousins and kin live back there..my parents came out in the wagon train to settle the wilds of Vancouver island :p They have good fishing in northern ontario...I caught a big muskie there once visiting my nanny on the shores of lake huron.
+Nice country northern ontario...course the trees are tooth picks but nobody's perfect :p

-Diamond Sun is offline Diamond Sun
+Diamond Sun

-Location: Within arms reach of the new baby..
+Within arms reach of the new baby..

 I drove Thunder Bay to Edmonton in one day.
 Not much to see in Saskatchewan.
 Although, if you can time it to be driving through the prairies at sunset, you should, they have absolutely amazing sunsets.